Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Introduction

-A problem with training a neural network for each circumstance that DPS and DPL are used in is that this would be resource intensive.
-DPS commonly use pretrained networks for the implementation and by far the most common uses of DPL utilize pretrained networks as well.
-These networks are typically pretrained using ImageNet~\cite{deng2009imagenet}, a image dataset the size of which make it computationally intensive to train on.
+A problem with training a neural network for each circumstance which DPS and DPL are used for is that this would be resource intensive.
+DPS is commonly implemented with pretrained networks, and the most common uses of DPL utilize pretrained networks as well.
+These networks are typically pretrained using ImageNet~\cite{deng2009imagenet}, an image dataset the size of which makes it computationally intensive to train on.
 However, it is possible that no retraining is needed.
-The deep neural networks used in DPS and DPL learn a large number of features which might be useful for many different definitions of similarity.
+The deep neural networks used in DPS and DPL learn a large number of features that might be useful for many different definitions of similarity.
 So rather than retraining the network itself, a layer of scalars could be learned to balance the relevant features for a given circumstance. \textit{Zhang} \etal{}~\cite{zhang2018unreasonable} showed that this could be used to improve the performance of perceptual similarity for the specific image-distortion distribution that the networks were trained on, but that the improvements did not generalize to other distributions.
 Though, ImageNet pretrained CNNs have been shown to be biased toward the texture of the image over other structures~\cite{geirhos2019imagenet}.
-Such bias could potentially be problematic for tuning pretrained networks to contexts where textures are not as important.
+Such bias could potentially be problematic for tuning pretrained networks to contexts where textures are less important.

-In addition to concerns regarding retraining there is a possibility that the convolutional neural network (CNN) architectures that are typically used in DPS and DPL cannot be adapted to certain circumstances.
+In addition to concerns regarding retraining, there is a possibility that the convolutional neural network (CNN) architectures that are typically used in DPS and DPL cannot be adapted to certain circumstances.
 CNN architectures are known to have flaws that make them vulnerable to certain distortions of the input~\cite{azulay2019why}.
-Since these flaws are related to the architecture they might not be solvable by training a specific model.
+Since these flaws are related to the architecture, training a specific model to overcome them might not be possible.